graysky2/streamzap/README.md

 ##Streamzap
 ![remote](https://s19.postimg.org/d8bysb1tf/image.jpg)

-Getting the [Streamzap USB remote](http://www.streamzap.com/consumer/pc_remote/index.php) to work under Linux is currently trivial.
+Getting the [Streamzap USB remote](http://www.streamzap.com/consumer/pc_remote/index.php) to work under Linux is very easy.
 The recommended method is to use [LIRC](http://www.lirc.org) as it provides the ability to map the same keypress to different actions under a variety of applications.
-Alternatively, [v4l-utils](http://git.linuxtv.org/v4l-utils.git) and any modern Linux kernel works too but can be less flexible.
+Alternatively, [v4l-utils](http://git.linuxtv.org/v4l-utils.git) and any modern Linux kernel works too but is less flexible.

-The repo contains instructions and files to allow operation with LIRC or v4l-utils and also gives specific config files for mythtv, kodi, and mplayer.
+This repo contains instructions and files to allow operation with LIRC or v4l-utils and also gives specific config files for mythtv, kodi, and mplayer.
+Use only one of the two options presented.

-## Option #1 - Full featured operation of mplayer, mythtv, and kodi using LIRC.
+## Option #1 - Full featured operation of mplayer, mythtv, and kodi (and others) using LIRC.
 ### Setup LIRC
 * Install lirc for your distro.
-* Place `00-Streamzap_PC_Remote.conf` in `/etc/lirc/lircd.conf.d/` (note this was regenerated using lirc 0.9.4.b to prevent some [key doubling](https://sourceforge.net/p/lirc/tickets/219/) observed with the original file).
+* Place `00-Streamzap_PC_Remote.conf` in `/etc/lirc/lircd.conf.d/` (note this was regenerated using lirc 0.9.4b to prevent some [key doubling](https://sourceforge.net/p/lirc/tickets/219/) observed with the original file).
 * If using Xorg, place `90-streamzap-disable.conf` in `/etc/X11/xorg.conf.d/` to keep the remote from being seen as a keyboard.
 * If not using Xorg (for example on some ARM devices such as a Raspberry Pi), blacklist the offending modules by placing `streamzap-blacklist.conf` in `/etc/modprobe.d/` to suppress this behavior.
 * With the release of lirc v0.9.4a (June of 2016), users need to edit upstream's provided `/etc/lirc/lirc_options.conf` with these changes: